-Windows 10 version 21H1 (commonly referred to as “Windows 10 21H1”) is the eleventh feature update that Microsoft plans to release for its popular desktop operating system with a small set of changes and no significant new features.
+Windows 10 version 21H1 (commonly referred to as “Windows 10 21H1” and as the “May 2021 Update”) is the eleventh feature update that Microsoft plans to release for its popular desktop operating system with a small set of changes and no significant new features.

 In the past, we have seen the company rolling out two types of updates each year.
 A “major” update with new features and improvements during the first half of the year and a “minor” update to complement the previous release with fixes and small changes during the second half of the year.
 However, this time around, Windows 10 version 21H1 will be considered minor, and version 21H2 (the second semi-annual update) will be the major release.